sueddeutsche/editron/services/README.md

 # Services

-> frontend-services exposed by editron-core
+> frontend-services exposed by editron

 Combines multiple services to help working with json-data manipulation, synchronisation and validation.